Best car insurance companies in Louisiana

 You might.
 Minimum coverage is just that — the minimum required by the state.
 To drive legally, you just need state minimum coverage.
 However, if you have a loan or lease, you’ll likely need to add comprehensive coverage and collision coverage to satisfy the lender, and you may be required to have higher liability limits, too (especially in the case of leased vehicles).
 Even if you own your vehicle fully, most insurance professionals recommend higher liability limits than the state minimum so that you have more financial protection.

 Does liability insurance include my vehicle?

-If you are in accident in Louisiana and your car is damaged, the state’s minimum requirement of liability insurance will not cover any damages to your vehicle.
-Consider adding comprehensive and collision coverage for full protection.
+If you are in an accident in Louisiana and your car is damaged, the state’s minimum requirement of liability insurance will not cover any damages to your vehicle.
+Even if you purchase higher liability limits, damage to your car is not covered unless you purchase both comprehensive and collision coverage.

 What happens if my car is damaged from flooding?

 Louisiana suffers its fair share of hurricanes and flooding.
-If you only have the minimum amount of auto insurance Louisiana requires, your car will not be insured against floods.
-You would need to add comprehensive car insurance coverage to protect your vehicle from severe weather.
+If you only purchase liability coverage, your car will not be insured against floods.
+You would need to add comprehensive car insurance coverage to protect your vehicle from weather events.